-Elements of Pay Form Links to Performance Purposes Base Salary Fixed Cash Determined based on: • Evaluation of individual's experience • Current performance • Internal pay equity and a comparison to the executive compensation peer group Recognize ongoing performance of job responsibilities and contributions to Company success Attract and retain executive talent Annual Cash Incentives Variable Incentive Cash Our Chief Executive Officer's annual cash incentive bonus opportunity for 2020 is 80% based on pre-established objective Company performance metrics, with 20% based on the Compensation Committee's review of the Company's and each named executive officer's individual performance.
-For 2020, the incentive bonus structure retains the four key corporate metrics established for 2019, including: • FFO per share (20%) • Capital Raising (20%) • Year-End Leased Occupancy (20%) • Same-Center NOI Growth (20%) • Discretionary (20%) The above represents the weightings for our Chief Executive Officer, while the weightings for our Chief Financial Officer and Chief Operating Officer also include additional role-specific objective criteria see "-Elements of Executive Compensation-Annual Cash Incentives."
-Reward the achievement of short-term corporate operating and financial objectives and individual contributions on an annual-basis Drive stockholder value creation Chosen for alignment with the Company's strategic goals for the year Long-Term Equity- Based Awards Time-Based Equity Awards Represents 50% of the overall equity award, which is determined based on: TSR performance Execution of the Company's long-term strategic plan Named executive officers' compensation levels compared to our executive compensation peer group Shares vest ratably over a three-year period, subject to continued service Support the retention of executives Subject recipients to the same market fluctuations as stockholders Motivate management to create long-term stockholder value Reinforce our named executive officers' alignment of interests with our stockholders' interests over the long-term Ensure that our named executive officers maintain a long-term focus that serves the best interests of the Company Performance-Based Equity Awards Represents 50% of the overall equity award and is subject to the achievement of performance goals over a three-year period.
-For performance-based equity awards for 2019, the performance criteria were modified to better align with the Company's long-term strategic goals and will be earned at the end of year three based on: • ESG Milestone Achievements (25%) • Average Year-End Occupancy (25%) • Average Year-End Same-Center NOI Growth (25%) • Relative TSR (25%) Enhance pay-for-performance structure and stockholder alignment Motivate and reward management to successfully execute on the Company's long-term strategy Motivate and reward our named executive officers for delivering stockholder returns exceeding those of our performance comparison peer group companies
+Elements of Pay Form Links to Performance Purposes Base Salary Fixed Cash · Evaluation of individual's experience Recognize ongoing performance of job responsibilities and contributions to Company success Attract and retain executive talent Annual Cash Incentives Variable Incentive Cash Our Chief Executive Officer's annual cash incentive bonus opportunity for 2021 is 80% based on pre-established objective Company performance metrics, with 20% based on the Compensation Committee's review of the Company's and each named executive officer's individual performance.
+For 2021, the incentive bonus structure contains four key corporate metrics: • FFO per share (20%) • Capital Raising (20%) • Year-End Leased Occupancy (20%) • Same-Center NOI Growth (20%) (1) • Discretionary (20%) The above represents the weightings for our Chief Executive Officer, while the weightings for our Chief Financial Officer and Chief Operating Officer also include additional role-specific objective criteria see "-Elements of Executive Compensation-Annual Cash Incentives." corporate operating and financial objectives and individual contributions on an annual-basis Long-Term Equity- Based Awards Time-Based Equity Awards TSR performance Execution of the Company's long-term strategic plan Named executive officers' compensation levels compared to our executive compensation peer group Support the retention of executives Subject recipients to the same market fluctuations as stockholders Motivate management to create long-term stockholder value Reinforce our named executive officers' alignment of interests with our stockholders' interests over the long-term Ensure that our named executive officers maintain a long-term focus that serves the best interests of the Company Performance- Based Equity Awards Represents 50% of the overall equity award and is subject to the achievement of performance goals over a three-year period.
+For performance-based equity awards for 2020, the performance criteria are aligned with the Company's long-term strategic goals and will be earned at the end of year three based on: • ESG Milestone Achievements (25%) • Average Year-End Occupancy (25%) • Average Year-End Same-Center NOI Growth (25%) • Relative TSR (25%) stockholder alignment